ckeditor/ckeditor4-benderjs-runner/README.md

 npm i
 ```

-_You can also change `bender-runner.config.json` config `paths.ckeditor4` property to point to your current CKEditor 4 directory instead of cloning `ckeditor4` repository_.
+_You can change `bender-runner.config.json` config `paths.ckeditor4` property to point to your current CKEditor 4 directory or pass repository path as fifth argument in CLI instead of cloning `ckeditor4` repository_.

 3. Go back to main repo dir and run: